Select your newsletters:

 Improving ITER's safety performance will thus be an integral part of our activities this year.
 The safety standards established by the International Atomic Energy Agency (IAEA) form the basis for this approach.
 We will build on this with special training sessions for both management and staff, starting with regular safety trainings for all newcomers.
 Together with the French Nuclear Authorities, we will also support the management on clarifying roles and responsibilities.
 An effective, strong and accountable line management is the key to ensuring a safe work environment and thus to all our future success.

-The Cassette Mover will be required to transport ITER's divertor cassettes, each weighing 9 to 10 tons, along a complex trajectory in order to negotiate the path along the divertor access duct from the transfer cask to the plasma chamber.
-This process must be executed with pinpoint accuracy since the access route is such that delicate plasma facing elements of the 3.5m-long x 2.5m-high cassette have to pass within a few centimetres of the vacuum vessel surfaces.
+The cassette mover will be required to transport ITER's divertor cassettes, each weighing 9 to 10 tonnes, along a complex trajectory in order to negotiate the path along the divertor access duct from the transfer cask to the plasma chamber.
+This process must be executed with pinpoint accuracy since the access route is such that delicate plasma facing elements of the 3.5 metre-long x 2.5 metre-high cassette have to pass within a few centimetres of the vacuum vessel surfaces.

-The 20m-long, 65-ton structure is the product of a successful collaboration between the VTT Technical Research Centre of Finland and Tampere University of Technology (TUT).
-The design and manufacture of this core prototype has taken four years under the management of Euratom and the Fusion research centres through the European Fusion Development Agreement (EFDA).
+The 20-metre-long, 65-tonne structure is the product of a successful collaboration between the VTT Technical Research Centre of Finland and Tampere University of Technology (TUT).
+The design and manufacture of this core prototype has taken four years under the management of Euratom and the fusion research centres through the European Fusion Development Agreement (EFDA).